 BT Group and TXO partner for a greener, circular future

-To further its sustainability goals, BT is actively working to recover, reuse, and recycle outdated infrastructure, particularly from its public switched telephone network (PSTN) and redundant telephone exchanges.
+To further its sustainability goals, BT is actively working with TXO to recover, reuse, and recycle outdated infrastructure, particularly from its Public Switched Telephone Network (PSTN) and redundant telephone exchanges.

-To support this initiative, BT has launched the exchange clearance operation (ECO) program, an award-winning project that recovers, recycles, and resells equipment from its exchanges.
-This effort allows BT to shut down outdated, inefficient networks while unlocking new opportunities for growth and network expansion.
-The program follows a model where the cost of decommissioning low-value infrastructure is offset by the resale and recycling of high-value e-waste and metals, making it both environmentally and financially beneficial.
+The programme follows a model where the cost of decommissioning low-value infrastructure is offset by the resale and recycling of high-value e-waste and metals, making it both environmentally and financially beneficial.

 - 200+ tons of copper cable recovered